avieth/servant-route/README.md

 With `servant-route`, a server is built following this process:

-  1. Define new types for each resource, and give instance of `IsResource` which determine the servant route type.
+  1. Define new types for each resource, and give instances of `IsResource` which determine the servant route type.
 It's important to separate the servant route type from the resource type, as two semantically different resources *may* have the very same route type (remember, we're not concerned here with the place of the route in a server, only the essential things like capture variables, query params, request body, etc.).
-  2. Define server type in the usual way, except that resources defined fom step 1 are included by giving `Resource t` where `t` is their unique type (the one which is an instance of `IsResource`.
+  2. Define server types in the usual way, except that resources defined fom step 1 are included by giving `Resource t` where `t` is their unique type (the one which is an instance of `IsResource`).

 Providing an implementation of the server is as usual, except that the `Resource` constructors found in the server type must first be eliminated